RyanPLehan/HealthCheck/README.md

 ## HTTP Probes
-1. To respond to a particular Health Check, an endpoint must be assigned in the configuration.
+1. To respond to a particular Health Check monitor, an endpoint must be assigned in the configuration.
 2. Obviously, uses a Request/Response model.
     -  This means, health checks are executed when a request for a specific endpoint is requested.
 Then the response is returned.
 3. Only one port number (ie 8080) is supported and will be used for one or more endpoints